 This hybrid was designed for service – the Shepadoodle responds extremely well to training and have uncanny natural instincts.

+Most designer dog breeds will pick up the very best character traits from their parents.
+This means that you will get a true hybrid dog that is intelligent, strong, and relatively healthy.
+The same goes for the Shepadoodle.
 This hybrid was designed for service and as a result, the Shepadoodle responds extremely well to training and they tend to have uncanny natural instincts.
 Because his lineage includes two very bright breeds, the Shepadoodle is a quick study and easy to train.
 They are a very active dog and respond well to a devoted and dominant pack leader, so it is recommended that training, socialization and discipline be introduced at a young age (it’s always important to take advantage of those early and impressionable days).
 It is also recommended that owners who are not familiar with training a larger dog defer to the experts and bring in a seasoned trainer to introduce the concept of dominance and discourage destructive behaviors early on.
 These dogs do exceptionally well in obedience and agility training.
 That said, it’s still important to always focus on positive reinforcement and reward-based training for the best results.
 Anything else is closer to abuse than training and will never yield the results that you seek.

+The weight and size of a dog can be important for a number of reasons.
 The Shepadoodle’s weight can vary depending on which parent dominates the gene pool.
 Typically he will weigh within 50 to 90 pounds but can sometimes go as high as 125 pounds.
 That’s a pretty dramatic difference and is due to the unpredictability of hybrids.
 It all comes down to which parental dog’s genes prove to be dominant in this regard.

 Likewise, their activity levels and exercise needs might vary according to their size.
 A larger Shepadoodle might need more space and more exercise while a smaller one could do well with moderate activity.
 It all boils down to the individual litters, and requires just a tiny bit of adapting on your side.